Stream 7: Quantum Effects Through Big & Small Changes

 More knowledge, information and intelligence, but the traffic problem remains.
 How can digitization reduce traffic congestion?

 The new emerges where old orders are questioned.
 But most people don't dare to do that unless there's an excuse – and this is what new technologies are always great for, especially digitization.
 In particular, networks and mobile systems – from notebooks to smartphones to the Internet of Things – are dissolving the old industrial ways.
 Technology has been helping to do this step by step.
 But will this reduce traffic?
-Gunnar points out what needs to be done, and that digitization can keep its promise to reduce traffic congestion.
+The presentation points out what needs to be done, and that digitization can keep its promise to reduce traffic congestion.

 Mastering the last mile